 What of the inside?
 Well, it looks pretty contemporary and feels plush with comfort.
 The L Eco features a Smart-flow climate control system with a filtration system to keep pollen from entering the cabin.
 The multi-information display is sized at 4.2 inches and reads off data including an energy monitor, ECO Wallet, driver assistance systems, and climate control.
 The front seats are trimmed in cloth fabric with the driver's seat being 6-way adjustable and the front passenger's seat being adjustable 4 different ways.
 On the LE, this gets upgraded to have extended seatback pockets.

 The rear seat is a 60/40-split folding seat with a center armrest.
-The cruise control system (which is dynamic radar) has a full speed range, and there is a tilt and telescoping steering column that allows for a lot of adjustability for the driver.
+The cruise dynamic radar cruise control has a full speed range, and there is a tilt and telescoping steering column that allows for a lot of adjustability for the driver.
 There is a digital instrumentation panel that shows information for the fuel gauge, speedometer, average and current fuel economies, power mode indicators, and distance until the tank is empty.
 There is upper door trim that features a chrome accent and a soft-touch door armrest with interior door handles done in chrome trim.

 Push button start comes with the Smart Key System, the power windows have auto up/down functionality, and the center console is done in matte black with a storage compartment beneath the lid.
 Up front, there is one 12-volt auxiliary power outlet and extendable dual sun visors with illuminated vanity mirrors.
 In the rear cargo area, you get a light as well as the dome light in the cabin.
 The front and rear outboard occupants also get one cup holder and one bottle holder each.